- #1. Cholesterol is not a fatty acid

 As with triglycerides, cholesterol is not soluble in water, and so to be transported around the circulatory system it requires assistance.
 1

-Well the dietary advice surrounding cholesterol is an excellent example of correlation not equalling causation.
-Historical studies proposed that eating high levels of saturated fat, and cholesterol in foods like eggs, led to an increase in blood cholesterol levels, which congealed inside the blood vessels eventually resulting in poor heart health.
+Historically, studies proposed that eating high levels of cholesterol in foods like eggs, led to an increase in blood cholesterol levels, which congealed inside the blood vessels eventually resulting in poor heart health.
 And so, the idea that a high cholesterol diet is bad was born.
 3

 However, numerous studies have since pointed out several flaws with this hypothesis.
 4

 A side note: you get op-ed style articles like this one, which appeared in the Guardian, discussing “cholesterol deniers.”
+We agree that cholesterol denial, to the extent that means arguing that LDL is not causal in heart disease, is a major problem in the nutrition community.
 There are two things to point out here:

 - The article lumps saturated fat in with cholesterol, but as we’ve learned, the two are very different.
 Especially in some genotypes, saturated fat may indeed increase the risk for heart disease, but let’s not conflate these two separate issues.